 Our investigative approach helped us find convincing evidence in the cited prior arts.
 Let me tell you how.

 Now, this approach is quite justifiable, as most search assignments come with a tight deadline, and why spend valuable time looking into these already cited arts, when you have a host of resources and databases to explore.
 Sometimes, clients also do not want you to explore these references as they consider them to be already known to them.
-They want you to put all the effort in identifying new references.
+They want you to put all the effort into identifying new references.

 There are other searchers who’d tend to disagree with this, especially the ones who have had spotted convincing evidence in the already cited prior art.
 I, for a long time, shared the former thought process until one day I was handed a project that changed the way I view cited art.